AshtonKem/Resume/resume.typ

   Key Deliverables

   - Created centralized message schema and data quality hub, with tooling to reduce data quality errors.
-  - Cut DLQ volume by 30%.
+  - Cut failed message volume to the DLQ by 30%.
-  - Saved \$36m per year by re-architecting the pause/resume system.
+  - Identified architectural issue in the Disney+ pause & resume data store, redesigned to to save \$36m a year.
-  - Cut Hulu Cloud DVR cost by 75% while also launching Unlimited DVR.
+  - Cut Hulu Cloud DVR cost by 75% while improving user experience via the Unlimited DVR project.
   - First team to deliver production features for the new, unified Disney Streaming technical architecture.
-  - Migrated to cloud native architecture a year ahead of schedule.
+  - Migrated to cloud native architecture a year ahead of planned schedule.
-  - First incident free Super Bowl for the DVR in Hulu history.
+  - With load testing and early planning, delivered the first incident free Super Bowl in DVR Team history.
 ]

 #resume-item[
   People Management

-  - Increased head count by 40\% in a competitive labor market.
+  - Increased head count by 40\% in a competitive labor market with clear job descriptions and a responsive interview loop.
-  - Maintained the lowest attrition rate in the department through the merger with Disney.
+  - Maintained the lowest attrition rate in the department through the merger with Disney, Covid, and social disruptions in Los Angeles.
   - Trained three individual contributors to transition to the management track.
   - Mentored three software engineers into senior level positions on the IC track.
+  - Managed a remote team, with members in three states and two countries.
 ]

 #resume-entry(